21 Times Kids Acted Alongside Their Famous Parents

-I doubt film sets have standardised programmes for actors taking their kids along, and they don’t have to.
+I doubt movie sets have standardized programs for actors taking their kids along, and they don’t have to.
 Instead of going to work for one day of pretend, actors' kids can legitimately work alongside their parents.
 Case in point: Later this year, 17-year-old Ella Travolta will be starring in The Life and Death of John Gotti alongside her father, John Travolta.
 She’ll be the latest in a long line of actors and actresses ushered into the film industry by their parents.

 Read These Stories Next: